dcdc-io/taiko-screencheck/README.md

 ![taiko-screencheck](https://raw.githubusercontent.com/dcdc-io/taiko-screencheck/master/docs/intro.gif)

-taiko-screencheck is a taiko plugin that assists visual regression testing by tracking changes to screenshots.
-It introduces a `screencheck` method that has the same signature as the built-in `screenshot` method, except that it returns the result of comparing this screenshot to a reference screenshot normally stored in a subdirectory of the the working directory.
+taiko-screencheck is a taiko plugin that assists visual regression testing by tracking visual changes to websites and web apps.
+It introduces a global `screencheck` method that has the same call signature as the built-in `screenshot` method, except that it returns the result of comparing a screenshot to a reference screenshot.

-By default `taiko-screencheck` will automatically create a directory for screenshots whenever taiko is loaded.
-It is recommended that test developers use the `screenshotSetup` method to override this behaviour with information particular to a given test run.
+By default taiko-screencheck will create an automatically numbered directory to store screenshots.
+It is recommended that test developers use the `screenshotSetup` method to override this behaviour to give complete control of taiko-screencheck output.

 ## Taiko Methods